JulieSliwak/MathProgComplex.jl/docs/src/index.md

 ## Package features

-The package is comprised of two submodules:
+The package is comprised of two sub-modules:

 - PolynomialOptim offers:
   - Variables, exponents, polynomials structures and natural algebra operations,